 movement arrangements (12)

-Single Market directives are legal acts considered to have an impact on the functioning of the Single Market, as defined in Article 26(2) of the Treaty on the Functioning of the European Union (TFEU).
-This includes the four freedoms (freedom of movement of persons, goods, services and capital across borders within the EU), and supporting policies that have a direct impact on the Single Market such as taxation, employment, culture, social policy, education, public health, energy, consumer protection, transport, environment (except nature protection), and information society and media.
+Single market directives are legal acts considered to have an impact on the functioning of the single market, as defined in Article 26(2) TFEU.
+This includes the four freedoms (freedom of movement of people, goods, services and capital) across borders within the EU, and supporting policies that have a direct impact on the single market.
+These policies include taxation, employment, culture, social policy, education, public health, energy, consumer protection, transport, environment (except nature protection), and information society and media.

 The Annual Single Market Report was first published in 2021.
 The third report “Single Market at 30” was published by the European Commission on 31 January 2023, complementing the publication of the annual Single Market Scoreboard alongside it.
 It marks the 30 years anniversary of the EU’s single market.